Fr. Martin de Porres Walsh, O.P.

 Fr.
 Martin, born John (Jack) Walsh in Vallejo, California, attended

-his beloved Class of 1956.
-After earning a Bachelor of Science
+beloved Class of 1956.
+After earning a Bachelor of Science degree

-degree from USF in 1961, he returned to his hometown high
+from USF in 1961, he returned to his hometown high school to

-school to teach English for two years.
-It was then that he first
+teach English for two years.
+It was then that he first became involved

-became involved in his passion— ministering to the third world
+in his passion—ministering to the third world—as one of the

-program directing college students in social work among rural
+directing college students in social work among rural villagers in

-villagers in Mexico.
-Concurrently he was working toward a
+Mexico.
+Concurrently he was working toward a Bachelor of

-Bachelor of Philosophy degree at St. Albert College in Oakland,
+Philosophy degree at St. Albert College in Oakland, which he

-which he received in 1966, and continued on to a Master of
+received in 1966, and continued on to a Master of Divinity degree

-Divinity degree from Berkeley’s Dominican School of Philosophy
+from Berkeley’s Dominican School of Philosophy and Theology in '76.

 Since ordination to the priesthood in 1969, Fr.
 Martin has served in a wide variety of endeavors: He ministered at St. Dominic Priory in San Francisco, serving as parochial vicar, and later serving as pastor for eight years, during which he oversaw the highly successful church restoration project.
 He served eight years at our mission in Mexicali and six years as novice master for the Western Dominican Province.
 Concurrent with his ministries, he was on staff at Mt.
 Zion's Westside Mental Health Center in San Francisco as well as St. Albert College Program for Career Development of Clergy.
 He has served on the boards of directors of the San Francisco African American Historical and Cultural Society; the Dominican Biblical School of Jerusalem (Ecole Biblique); and the Dominican School of Philosophy and Theology.
 He also consulted for the Mexican government on the restoration of the Dominican missions of Baja California and was a contributing editor to the African American Heritage Bible.
 From 2007 to 2011, while also serving as Director of our Dominican Mission Foundation, he served as director of San Francisco's Shrine of St. Jude.